hsgwa/CARET_doc/docs/design/software_architecture/caret_analyze.md

 ## common

-Individual processes are described that can be handled as common in each package.
+Common package implements individual processes are described that can be handled as common in each package.

 ## infra

-It describes the process of reading from the outside.
+Infra package implements the process of reading from the outside.

-It contains YAML and Lttng, which are given to ArchitectureReader/RuntimeDataProvider respectively.
+It contains YAML and Lttng which implement ArchitectureReader/RuntimeDataProvider respectively.